How to Reduce Your Mental Load as a Mother

 Don't criticise them, tell them how they can help you.

-Don't be like me – let it bottle up, get drunk and cry all over your partner about it (yep... guilty).
+Don't be like me – let it bottle up, drink too much wine, and cry all over your partner about it (yep... guilty of that).

 2. Delegate the load